balgamat/cocktail-order/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
+You can start editing the page by modifying `pages/index.ts`.
 The page auto-updates as you edit the file.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Features

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+### Almost no deps
+This time, in the spirit of true prototyping, I didn't want to spend time searching for libraries and so it happens, that I only use `i18next` and `next-google-fonts`

+### Lightweight autocomplete
+Unable to choose an autocomplete that would suit my needs on this project, I decided to spin up my own.
+Didn't take longer than 15 minutes and the results is more than satisfying.

+### Page-to-page animations
+When going through the steps of ordering a drink, the pages animates from one to another.

+### Improvements

+* **Design system** - there's a lot of room for styling improvements, of course.
+I used plain CSS in form of modules, but seeing it now, I regret not going with `styled-components`.
+* **Composability** - as I was punching one page after another, when I was done, there was little energy left to refactor.
+* **Prefetching** - this is the only unmet requirement - as I don't have a paid account on _thecocktailDB.com_, I couldn't list all the ingredients and therefore, I couldn't prefetch all the drinks.
+Would be worth it, though...